reyesr/javascript-unicode/README.md

 Provides support to javascript for unicode operations such as decomposition and diacritical mark removal.

-In order to cope with the large set of unicode data and operation with a minimal memory and network footprint, this library provides optional data loading so that only the functions needed by the application have their data loaded.
+In order to cope with the large set of unicode data and operations with a minimal memory and network footprint, this library provides optional data loading so that only the functions needed by the application have their data loaded.

-For instance, to be able to call the <tt>lowercase_nomark()</tt> function, the following script loading are required:
+For instance, to be able to call the <tt>lowercase_nomark()</tt> function, the following script loading are required, so that only the small dataset used to perform the operation is loaded:

     * <script type="text/javascript" src="src/normalizer_lowercase_nomark.js"></script>
     * <script type="text/javascript" src="src/unicode.js"></script>